domaindrivendev/Swashbuckle.AspNetCore/docs/configure-and-customize-redoc.md

 ## Apply Redoc Parameters

 Redoc ships with its own set of configuration parameters, all described [in the Redoc documentation][redoc-options].
-In Swashbuckle, most of these are surfaced through the Redoc middleware options:
+In Swashbuckle.AspNetCore, most of these are surfaced through the Redoc middleware options:

 ```csharp
 app.UseReDoc(options =>